Lithium Deep Cycle Marine Batteries

 The Ionic Lithium Marine Battery Advantage

 These batteries have been gaining popularity with professional boaters and anglers.
-Because they have a long life span, consistent output, and the ability to maintain their charge.
-Whether you’re a professional or a hobbyist, lithium is a great option.
+Why?
+Because of superior benefits.
+They have a longer life span, more consistent output, and the ability to maintain their charge longer.
+Whether you’re a professional or a hobbyist, lithium is an ideal option.
 Here's why.

 Consistent Output

-Most batteries on the market will not put out as much amperage once it reaches 50% battery life.
-This means that while you still may have 50% of your battery left, the amperage isn’t as strong, so some of your accessories may stop working.
+Most batteries on the market will not put out as much amperage once they reach 50% battery life.
+This means that while you still have 50% of your battery left, the amperage isn’t as strong, so some of your accessories may stop working.

-Comparatively, lithium marine batteries continue to put out the same amount of amperage even once they have reached below 50% battery life.
-Not only this, but lithium batteries can be fully drained before they need to be recharged.
+Comparatively, lithium marine batteries continue to produce the same amount of amperage even once they reach below 50% battery life.
+Also, you can fully drain lithium batteries before you need to recharge.

 Maintain Charge

-If you remember from the previous section, gel batteries are usually bought because of their ability to maintain their charge even if they are not being used.
+If you remember from the previous section, people usually buy gel batteries because of their ability to maintain their charge even when not using them.
 Well, Ionic lithium marine batteries can do the same thing.

 Lightweight

-Most batteries weigh down your boat and can be difficult to move around if they need maintenance.
-Ionic deep cycle lithium marine batteries are lightweight and compact, so they can fit onto almost any boat, and get the job done without weighing down your boat.
+Most batteries weigh down your boat and are hard to move around if they need maintenance.
+Ionic deep-cycle lithium marine batteries are lightweight and compact, so they can fit onto almost any boat and get the job done without weighing down your boat.
 You’ll spend less on gas and be able to navigate more.

 Status Monitoring

-Not only do lithium marine batteries charge much quicker than a lead-acid one, but our Ionic batteries are also bluetooth equipped.
-No need to guess if your battery needs to be recharged or not, you can see exactly how much charge is left, and how long the charge cycle will take.
+Lithium marine batteries charge much quicker than lead-acid ones, and Ionic batteries are also Bluetooth-equipped.
+No need to guess if your battery needs recharging; you can see exactly how much charge is left and how long the charge cycle will take.
 All with a couple of taps on your phone with the Ionic iOS or Android app.

 Long Lasting

-We’ve all heard the saying “you get what you pay for,” and there’s generally a lot of truth to that.
-With an Ionic lithium marine battery you’re going to pay more up-front, but that cost will save you a lot in the long run.
+You’ve heard the saying, You get what you pay for.
+And there’s a lot of truth to that.
+With an Ionic lithium marine battery, you pay more initially.
+But that cost will save you a lot in the long run.
 Here’s how.

-Compared to a lead-acid battery, a lithium marine battery usually lasts 2-4x longer (and up to 10x longer).
-A lead-acid battery is usually able to be recharged about 300 to 400 times.
-If you’re using it every day, that means it will last you around a year.
+Compared to a lead-acid battery, a lithium battery usually lasts 2-4x longer (up to 10x longer).
+You can recharge a lead-acid battery about 300 to 400 times.
+If you’re using it daily, it should last you around a year.

-In comparison, our Ionic deep cycle lithium marine batteries are rated to last 5000 cycles, which means they can be recharged 5000 times.
-That’s nearly 14 years of usage, if you’re using it every day.
-So while the lithium marine battery is more expensive initially, the amount you’re actually going to spend is much less in the long run.
+In comparison, our deep cycle lithium batteries are rated to last 5000 cycles, so you can recharge them 5000 times.
+That's nearly 14 years of extended usage, using it daily.
+While the lithium battery is more expensive initially, the cost is much lower in the long run.

 Environmentally Friendly